-Sydney Eisteddfod operates with a small staff who, with help of a group of dedicated volunteers, work tirelessly throughout the year to bring the annual competition to life.
-As Sydney Eisteddfod receives no government funding, it relies on the financial generosity and support it receives from private and corporate citizens.
+Sydney Eisteddfod operates with a small staff who, with the help of a group of dedicated volunteers, work tirelessly throughout the year to bring the annual competition to life.
+As Sydney Eisteddfod receives no state or federal government funding, it relies on the financial generosity and support it receives from private and corporate citizens.

-Is the Sydney Eisteddfod affiliated with a government department?
+Is Sydney Eisteddfod affiliated with a government department?

-The Sydney Eisteddfod is a separate entity and has no direct affiliation with the Government.
-It receives no government funding, either local, state or federal.
-The Sydney Eisteddfod is a not for-profit organisation that relies on financial support from sponsors and donations to stage the Sydney Eisteddfod Festival.
+Sydney Eisteddfod is a separate entity and has no direct affiliation with the Government.
+It receives no government funding - state or federal.
+Sydney Eisteddfod is a not for-profit organisation that relies on financial support from sponsors and donations to stage the Sydney Eisteddfod Festival.

 When do entries close?

 Events close progressively as they become fully subscribed.

 Entries received after Monday March 21 2022 will incur late fees and entries received after Monday 16 May 2022 will be subject to additional (late) fees.
 Please refer to General Rules & Conditions Item 5.